orn8/tetr-zen/README.md

 tetr-zen is a node.js program to log and summarise your ZEN progression on TETR.IO.

+> [!NOTE]
+> This is a work in progress.
+Please report issues and feel free to request new features.

 ## Current Features:

 - **Simple usage:** You only have to run 2 commands on the console to review your stats.